Cambridge Risk Research Symposium

 • Kris de Meyer, Director, UCL Climate Action Unit (CAU) & Senior Research Fellow, Department of Earth Sciences at UCL

 This session will explore key aspects of transition risk.
-It will include presentations on psychology aspects, sustainable finances, technology and energy policy to encourage actions aligned with the net-zero transition.
+It will include presentations on behavioural aspects, sustainable finance and climate polices to encourage actions aligned with the net-zero transition.

 11:00 – 11:30